vari-bbc/rnaseq_workflow/README.md

 # Bulk RNAseq Workflow

-This workflow performs a differential expression analysis with STAR and edgeR - strongly inspired by https://github.com/snakemake-workflows/rna-seq-star-deseq2
+This workflow performs a differential expression analysis with STAR and edgeR - inspired by https://github.com/snakemake-workflows/rna-seq-star-deseq2

 ## Authors